govdirectory/website/ADD_A_COUNTRY.md

   BIND(wd:Q34 AS ?country)
 ```

 This line connects the query to a country in Wikidata, it's used to connect this query to the country configuration.
-Update the Q-identifier.
+Update the Wikidata identifier (Q-id).

 ```sparql
   VALUES ?type {